StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/instrumentation-examples.md

 // Creating a trace provider and exporter const provider = new BasicTracerProvider();
-const otlpTraceExporter = new OTLPTraceExporter({ url: stsTraceAgentOpenTelemetryEndpoint }) const batchSpanProcessor = new BatchSpanProcessor(otlpTraceExporter)
+const otlpTraceExporter = new OTLPTraceProtoExporter({ url: stsTraceAgentOpenTelemetryEndpoint }) const batchSpanProcessor = new BatchSpanProcessor(otlpTraceExporter)
 provider.addSpanProcessor(batchSpanProcessor);
+provider.register();

-// Creating the tracer based on the identifier specified const tracer = openTelemetryAPI.trace.getTracer(tracerIdentifier.name, tracerIdentifier.version);
+// Creating the tracer based on the identifier specified const tracer = openTelemetry.trace.getTracer(
+    tracerIdentifier.name,
+    tracerIdentifier.version
+);

 // Creating a parent span.
-You need a identifier for this span inside the code
+You need an identifier for this span inside the code
 // we will use the value 'RDS Database' but this does not matter. const rdsDatabase = tracer.startSpan('RDS Database', {
     root: true,